liuhaiqinFDU/liuhaiqinFDU.github.io/about.md

 ### Research Focus

-My research focus on Monetary Policy, International Macro and Financial Economics.
+My research focus on Monetary Policy, International Macro and Uncertainty.

 ### My name is pronounced as if you're sneezing —— 'Hǎi Qín!'